 I enlisted the help of my father who is a master handyman.
 We got to work repairing the ceiling and walls in the front of the trailer.
 This was not easy work.
-Ripping out the old material was hard because they glue everything down.
-But, after some sweaty work we finally got everything out and began building it all back up.
+Ripping out the old material was hard because they glued everything down.
+But, after some sweaty work, we finally got everything out and began building it all back up.

 Adding new cabinets to the RV